Just ten minutes from Tokyo Station lies Tokyo Imperial Palace: a wealth of gardens and galleries, with guided tours and castle ruins.

 Pro tip: If you’re keen to know which flowers will be in season when you visit the Tokyo Imperial Palace gardens, check this handy (and very extensive) flower guide.

 The East Gardens are closed on Mondays and Fridays, as well as from Dec 28th – Jan 3rd and on some special occasions.
 Otherwise, they are open from 9am to 4pm, with hours extended until 4:30pm between March 1st and April 14th, and until 5pm from April 15th – August 31st.
 Last entry is half an hour before closing.
-Entry is free, but you will be given a small entry token to return when you leave, so they can keep track of guests before closing.
+Entry is free, but you may be given a small entry token to return when you leave, so they can keep track of guests before closing.

 Access: The East Gardens are easily accessible from Otemachi Station.
 Look for the Otemon Gate.